Easily misaligned if you use Velcro straps:

 But going for zip ties instead, will make it more secure, But there will still cane move if you hit it, so In a crash, it might misalign, So far I have not had issues with it misaligning, or tyre rub.
 I have ridden pretty fast and hard without any issues, but who knows what will happen later, But I think it will stay on ok.

-This mudguard is much better than RRP Enduro guard, more coverage, and more durable.
+This mudguard is much better than RRP Enduro guard, more coverage, and more durable, but still not perfect.

 The provided stickers are pointless as they will not fit the style of every bike, and they just wear out.